poier/PreView/README.md

 It will log the training and validation error using crayon (see [https://github.com/torrvision/crayon](https://github.com/torrvision/crayon)), and output intermediate images and final results in the `results` folder.
-For training with the additional adversarial loss just change the training type using the corresponding command-line parameter.
-That is, call `python main_run.py --training-type 2` instead.
 When using the MV-hands dataset you need to change the camera view, which is to be predicted, by adding `--output-cam-ids-train 2` to the call.
 To change further settings you can adapt the respective configuration files